 *****

-(a) For purposes of the Clean Water Act, 33 U.S.C.
+(a) Jurisdictional waters.
+For purposes of the Clean Water Act, 33 U.S.C.
 1251 et seq. and its implementing regulations, subject to the exclusions in paragraph (b) of this section, the term “waters of the United States” means:

-(1) Waters which are currently used, or were used in the past, or may be susceptible to use in interstate or foreign commerce, including the territorial seas and waters which are subject to the ebb and flow of the tide;
+(1) The territorial seas, and waters which are currently used, or were used in the past, or may be susceptible to use in interstate or foreign commerce, including waters which are subject to the ebb and flow of the tide;

-(2) Tributaries of waters identified in paragraph (a)(1) of this section;

-(3) Ditches that satisfy any of the conditions identified in paragraph (a)(1) of this section, ditches constructed in a tributary or that relocate or alter a tributary as long as those ditches also satisfy the conditions of the tributary definition, and ditches constructed in an adjacent wetland as long as those ditches also satisfy the conditions of the tributary definition;

-(4) Lakes and ponds that satisfy any of the conditions identified in paragraph (a)(1) of this section, lakes and ponds that contribute perennial or intermittent flow to a water identified in paragraph (a)(1) of this section in a typical year either directly or indirectly through a water(s) identified in paragraphs (a)(2) through (6) of this section or through water features identified in paragraph (b) of this section so long as those water features convey perennial or intermittent flow downstream, and lakes and ponds that are flooded by a water identified in paragraphs (a)(1) through (5) of this section in a typical year;

-(5) Impoundments of waters identified in paragraphs (a)(1) through (4) and (6) of this section; and

-(6) Adjacent wetlands to waters identified in paragraphs (a)(1) through (5) of this section.
+(2) Tributaries;

+(3) Lakes and ponds, and impoundments of jurisdictional waters; and

+(4) Adjacent wetlands.

-(b) The following are not “waters of the United States”:
+(b) Non-jurisdictional waters.
+The following are not “waters of the United States”:

-(1) Waters or water features that are not identified in paragraphs (a)(1) through (6) of this section;
+(1) Waters or water features that are not identified in paragraphs (a)(1) through (4) of this section;